Mogra: Education

+Colleges and schools

-The Abacus Institute of Engineering and Management and Elite Polytechnic Institute are situated in Mogra.
+The Abacus Institute of Engineering and Management is situated in Mogra.
 The Academy of Technology engineering college is one station away.
 Near the Academy of Technology is a rural library.
 Two government-sponsored rural libraries operate there.

 Sreegopal Banerjee College, a general degree college, was established in 1958.
 The college offers BA (Honours & general), B.Sc.
 (Honours & general) and B.Com.
 (Honours & general) courses.
 It offers honours courses in Bengali, English, Sanskrit, history, philosophy, political science, economics, chemistry, physics, mathematics, botany, zoology and BA (general) and B.Sc. (general) in addition to accountancy honours and B.Com. (general) courses.